Algiers Point: Neighborhood

-The neighborhood near the point described above came to be called Algiers Point beginning in the 1970s.
-At that time a community movement began to emphasize the historic and aesthetic aspects of the neighborhood's houses and other assets, as contrasted to other sections of Algiers, especially newer, post-World War II residential areas.

 The size and boundaries of the neighborhood depend on colloquial or legal context, but a conservative description is the approximately 50 city blocks bounded by Opelousas Avenue, Atlantic Avenue and the river.

+Originally Algiers Point extended all the way to Newton Street but after the 1895 fire, many old structures were destroyed.
+Several streets were reconstructed and renamed including Market Street which was renamed Opelousas Avenue.
+Opelousas Avenue became the new border that separated Algiers Point from the McDonoghville section of Orleans Parish.
+However, some still refer to the area above Newton Street as Algiers Point with the street signs on Slidell and Homer Streets having the Historic Algiers Point District marker on them.

-The Algiers Point National Historic District is bounded on the south by Slidell Avenue instead of Opelousas Avenue.
+The Algiers Point National Historic District still place Algiers Point at its original boundaries on the south by Slidell Avenue instead of Opelousas Avenue.
 The southern boundary of the city-regulated Algiers Point Historic District, as defined by the New Orleans Historic District Landmarks Commission, is Newton Street.

-Some of the houses and other structures in Algiers Point predate the American Civil War, but most were built in the period immediately after a catastrophic 1895 fire which destroyed hundreds of structures in the area.

 Numerous small businesses such as bars, restaurants, coffee shops, and professional services are located here, creating a mixed use neighborhood.